-Complex stratigraphic relationships separate the Tawny Beds from adjacent units.
-With the exception of Hunt (1950), all workers (Vogel, 1957; Millen, 1982; Norton, 1986) agree that the contact hwer part if the between the Tawny Beds and the underlying Green River Formation is conformable and gradational; this relationship was confirmed in this study as well.
-Tawny Beds also unconformably overlie the Arapien Shale south of Little Salt Creek Canyon.
-They are, in turn, overlain conformably by strata of the Goldens Ranch Formation.
-The stratigraphy on Skinner Peaks is complex and abnormal, and thus, poorly understood.
+The stratigraphy on Skinner Peaks is complex and abnormal, and, thus, poorly understood.
 Approximately 550 feet of conglomerate, conglomeratic sandstone, sandstone, sandy limestone, and oncolitic limestone grade vertically into strata of the Tawny facies of the Green River Formation.
 Vogel (1957), and Witkind and others (1987) mapped these strata as pad of the Tawny facies of the Green River Formation.
 A closer evaluation of these units indicates that they more accurately represent Late Cretaceous-Early Tertiary strata as suggested by Douglas A. Sprinkel of the Utah Geological Survey (UGS).
-Evidence to support this interpretation is eited throughout the following section.
-Unit numbers [(e.g., unit 4)] correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.
+Evidence to support this interpretation is cited throughout the fellowing section.
+Unit numbers ferge unit 40 correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.

-A section of poorly sorted conglomerate and conglomeratic sandstone, which is approximately 300 feet thick, lies unconformably on the Arapien Shale.
+A section of poorly sorted conglomerate and conglomeratic sandstone, which is approximately 300 feet thick lies unconformably on the Arapien Shale.
 These conglomerates were described in detail in the section on the North Horn Formation; only a summary description is presented here.

 The conglomerate in the lower 220 feet of the section (unit 4) is massive, clast-supported, poorly-sorted, and bimictic.
-Clasts include subangular 10 subrounded pebbles, cobbles, and boulders of purple and tan quartzite, and a small percentage of dark blue-gray carbonate; matrix is poorly-sorted, medium- to fine-grained lithic sandstone.
+Clasts include subangular to subrounded pebbles, cobbles, and boulders of purple and tan quartzite, and a small percentage of dark blue-gray carbonate matrix is poorly-sorted, medium- to fine-grained lithic sandstone.
 Clast size, and quartzite/carbonate clast ratio decreases up-section.
 The color of the unit also changes from gray to red up-section.
-This unit, which represents an alluvial fan deposit, is overlain by 55 feet new i dea leor of interbedded conglomerate and sandstone (unit 5).
+This unit, which represents an alluvial fan deposit, is overlain by 55 feet of interbedded conglomerate and sandstone (unit 5).